mattermost/mattermost-load-test-ng/docs/deployer_config.md

 The password that will be used when creating a sysadmin user during the deployment process.

-## GoVersion
+## LoadTestDownloadURL

 *string*

-The Go version to download for compiling load-test source.

-## SourceCodeRef

-*string*

-The load-test-ng head reference.
-This value indicates the branch/tag name (e.g. `master`) that will be downloaded and compiled.
+The URL from where to download load-test-ng binaries.
+This can also point to a local package if the user wants to run a load-test with a custom version of load-test-ng binaries.
+The path should be prefixed with `file://` to use the local package.
+Either case the configuration files in the package will be updated in the deployment process.

 ## LogSettings